telerik/xaml-docs/controls/radgridview/populating-with-data/in-memory-date.md

 ---
 title: Using in-memory Data
 page_title: Using In-Memory Data
-description: Get started with Telerik's WPF DataGrid and learn how you can populate the grid with in-memory data.
+description: Get started with Telerik's {{ site.framework_name }} DataGrid and learn how you can populate the grid with in-memory data.
 slug: gridview-in-memory-date
 tags: using,in-memory,data
 published: True